Many elderly people enjoy remembering happy times spent with their grand children or great grand children.

 For different reasons, some people who are living with dementia are comforted by the act of nurturing.
 Midwife, nurse or mother, we have seen and heard many positive outcomes when a person has the opportunity to be comforted by the act of nurturing.

-Happy Days Nurturing Memory Basket contains a soft bodied baby style doll, baby blankets to wrap or fold, bottle, baby rattle, baby book, baby brush and easily recognisable objects.
+Happy Days Nurturing Memory Basket contains a soft bodied baby style doll, baby blankets to wrap or fold, bottle, baby rattle, baby book, baby brush, book, knitting pattern, toys: all easily recognisable objects.

 Starter memorabilia pack.